Person-circle icon

 Your merchant account must be associated with the legal entity that owns the bank account to which funds will ultimately be settled.
 If you are accepting payments in multiple currencies, you may link multiple bank accounts to a single merchant account.

 Although you may have multiple bank accounts linked to your merchant account, you may only have one bank account per settlement currency.
-If you want to split funds from different countries in the same currency, you need to create multiple merchant accounts.
+If you want to split funds from different countries/regions in the same currency, you need to create multiple merchant accounts.

 Reporting